Spad0n/insula/README.md

 }
 ```

+## Demonstrations

+To see Insula in action, you can try our online game demo:
+- [Spacebattle](https://spad0n.github.io/avalon-demo): A port of my game Spacebattle, originally written in C using SDL2, now powered by Insula.

 ## Roadmap
 Here are the planned steps for the project's development:
 1. Add missing OpenGL/WebGL bindings in Ogygia